-Thousands of approved and investigational drugs can be combined in millions of possible pairings and dose variations, but finding the right combinations can be challenging.
-To address this inefficiency, NCATS experts have implemented a technology called matrix combination screening, which quickly narrows down a long list of potential drug combinations to find those with the most potential to help patients.
+With an increasing number of approved and investigational drugs, the discovery of novel drug combinations through clinical trial-and-error is not feasible.
+To address this inefficiency, NCATS’ Chemistry Technology team uses matrix combination screening.
+This platform enables NCATS scientists to quickly narrow down a long list of potential drug combinations and find those with the most potential to help patients.

-The matrix screening approach uses NCATS’ robotic, high-throughput screening platform to quickly conduct millions of tests to assess the effects of a combination of therapeutic compounds on cellular, molecular or biochemical processes that are relevant to a disease of interest.
-Scientists can use the results of these screens to pursue further testing of promising drug combinations in animals and, ultimately, humans.
+The NCATS’ matrix combination screening platform can rapidly test the effect of different drug combinations on cellular, molecular or biochemical processes that are relevant to a disease of interest.
+The Chemistry Technology team screens the best pairs to find the optimal concentration of each drug and learn more about their effect on cells, such as whether that combination is toxic.
+Scientists can use the results of these screens to pursue testing of promising drug combinations in animals and, ultimately, humans.